farwaali08/Credit_Risk_Analysis/README.md

    * Precision: `1%`
    * Recall/Sensitivity: `61%`
    * F1: `2%`
-   * This model fared fairly similar to the previous one, with identical precision and F-scores.
+   * This model fared similarly to the previous one, with identical precision and F-scores.
 The recall/sensitivity is also identical, at `61%`.
 The overall balanced accuracy test score however, is lower, at roughly `62%`

 ### ClusterCentroids